1. Material accounting policies

 (i) Initial recognition and measurement

-Financial assets are initially measured at fair value.
+Financial assets other than trade receivables are initially measured at fair value.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets (other than financial assets at fair value through profit or loss) are added to the fair value measured on initial recognition of financial asset.

-The financial assets include debt instruments, equity investments, trade and other receivables, loans, cash and bank balances and derivative financial instruments.
+The financial assets include debt instruments, equity investments and other receivables, loans, cash and bank balances and derivative financial instruments.

 (ii) Classification and subsequent measurement